My very first audition was for the high school musical. I was wearing my voice teacher’s character shoes.

 What styles of music do you teach?
 I teach classical voice technique that begins, quite simply, with a student’s speaking voice.
 From there, the singing voice becomes an extended form of the speaking voice thus allowing us to build a natural, unmanufactured technique that can be applied to a myriad of musical styles.
 However, I focus the repertoire on musical theater and classical pieces, as I feel my technique and teaching style translates best to these two genres.

 Where do you teach?
-I currently teach out of my apartment studio in downtown Seattle.
+I typically teach out of my apartment studio in downtown Seattle.
 With our current climate due to COVID-19, all lessons are conducted virtually until in-person lessons have been deemed safe.

 How much do you charge?
-Lessons cost $60/hr, $50/45min, and $40/30 min.
-Lessons are purchased in a package at the beginning of each semester.
+Lessons cost $65/hr, $55/45min, and $45/30 min.
+Lessons are paid for online via PayPal or Venmo.
 The first lesson is a $20 trial lesson/audition so we can both decide whether we will be a good fit for each other.

 Are you currently accepting new students?
 In April of 2020, I became a mom; combined with the onslaught of coronavirus, life has been very topsy-turvy.
 New students are currently accepted on an audition basis.